Most flats – and some houses – in the UK are leasehold.

 A qualified professional can visit your property in person to conduct their inspections.
 If your property passes, they can provide an EPC certificate.

-From 2025 onwards, the UK government intends to enforce a law requiring any house rented out to have a minimum EPC rating of ‘C’.
+From 2025, the UK government requires any house rented out to have a minimum EPC rating of ‘C’.

-This makes achieving this rating a top priority, and properties that meet the criteria will probably sell for higher.
+This makes achieving this rating a top priority.
+Properties that meet the criteria will increase in value.

 6. Fittings and Contents Form (TA10)